pgiardiniere/personal-site/src/lib/posts/draft-2-layer-neural-net.md

 <b>Note:</b> Some time passes here, probably a day or two.
 </Info>

-**Update:** Assignment is complete - with a 2-layer fully-connected neural net I get validation accuracy of 52% and test accuracy of 51.7%.
+**Update (2021):** Assignment is complete - with a 2-layer fully-connected neural net I get validation accuracy of 52% and test accuracy of 51.7%.
 These both meet suggested targets ('good' accuracies are >48%, with instructor's best classifier hitting >52% validation accuracy).

 I've begun the higher-level features notebook (A1Q5).
 When that's done I'll move straight into assignment 2.